DataBiosphere/job-manager/docs/index.md

 - Get started with Job Manager!
 - Learn how to deploy in a variety of situations

-The easiest way to get started is to use the quick-start script!
+The easiest way to get started with Job Manager is to use the [quick start command](GettingStarted/QuickStart.md)!

-## Try it out!

-This script is not perfect but you should be able to get started by copying the following command into a terminal window and following the prompts:
-`
-curl -s https://raw.githubusercontent.com/DataBiosphere/job-manager/master/deploy/quickstart/quick_start.py > /tmp/jmui.py && python3 /tmp/jmui.py
-`

-Note: This quickstart script relies on the following being available before starting:

-- Linux or MacOS based system
-- Python 3
-- docker
-- docker-compose
-- ifconfig (to provide a hint about your IP address)